Router

 Static export usually looks like:

-qip route warc ./site --recipes recipes --forms modules/form --modules modules
+qip router warc ./site --recipes recipes --forms modules/form --modules modules

 - pipe WARC into archive-processing modules (for checks or export)